-This article will review the types of beacons available and how to select the right one for your site, how to determine if you need to make any configuration changes to track additional information, and how to integrate the beacon into your site.
+This article will review the types of beacons available and how to select the right one for your site, how to determine if you need to make any configuration changes to track additional information or add additional security, and how to integrate the beacon into your site:

 Beacon Installation Checklist